A robust graph-based approach to observational equivalence: Rooted states

-Because of $P$, the token source is not an input.
-Therefore by Lem.~\ref{lem:RootedThenOprPath}, the state $\focussed{N}$ has an operation path from its unique input to the token source.
-This operation path contradicts the path $P$, which is not an operation path, because each operation edge has only one source and each vertex has at most one incoming edge. \end{proof} \begin{proof}[Proof of the point~(\ref{item:OneWay})] Let $P$ be the path in $\focussed{\mathcal{C}}$ to the token source that is not an operation path.
+Because of $P$, the focus source is not an input.
+Therefore by \autoref{lem:RootedThenOprPath}, the state $\focussed{N}$ has an operation path from its unique input to the focus source.
+This operation path contradicts the path $P$, which is not an operation path, because each operation edge has only one source and each vertex has at most one incoming edge. \end{proof} \begin{proof}[Proof of the point~(\ref{item:OneWay})] Let $P$ be the path in $\focussed{\mathcal{C}}$ to the focus source that is not an operation path.

-If the path $P$ contains no hole edge, it gives a path in the state $\focussed{\mathcal{C}}[H]$ to the token source that is not an operation path.
+If the path $P$ contains no hole edge, it gives a path in the state $\focussed{\mathcal{C}}[H]$ to the focus source that is not an operation path.
 By the point~(\ref{item:State}), the state is not rooted.

 Otherwise, i.e.\ if the path $P$ contains a hole edge, we give a proof by contradiction; we assume that the state $\focussed{\mathcal{C}}[H]$ is rooted.
-We can take a suffix of the path $P$, so that it gives a path from a target of a hole edge to the token source in $\focussed{\mathcal{C}}$, and moreover, gives a path $P'$ from a source of an edge from $H$ to the token source in $\focussed{\mathcal{C}}[H]$.
-This implies the token source is not an input, and therefore by Lem.~\ref{lem:RootedThenOprPath}, the state $\focussed{\mathcal{C}}[H]$ has an operation path from its unique input to the token source.
+We can take a suffix of the path $P$, so that it gives a path from a target of a hole edge to the focus source in $\focussed{\mathcal{C}}$, and moreover, gives a path $P'$ from a source of an edge from $H$ to the focus source in $\focussed{\mathcal{C}}[H]$.
+This implies the focus source is not an input, and therefore by \autoref{lem:RootedThenOprPath}, the state $\focussed{\mathcal{C}}[H]$ has an operation path from its unique input to the focus source.
 This operation path must have $P'$ has a suffix, meaning $P'$ is also an operation path, because each operation edge has only one source and each vertex has at most one incoming edge.
 Moreover, $H$ must have an operation path from an input to an output, such that the input and the output have type $\star$ and the path ends with the first edge of the path $P'$.
-This contradicts $H$ being one-way. \end{proof} \begin{proof}[Proof of the point~(\ref{item:ExitingSafe})] Let $P$ be the path in $\focussed{\mathcal{C}}$ to the token source that is not an operation path.
+This contradicts $H$ being one-way. \end{proof} \begin{proof}[Proof of the point~(\ref{item:ExitingSafe})] Let $P$ be the path in $\focussed{\mathcal{C}}$ to the focus source that is not an operation path.